“I told my mother, ‘If you love me, then kill me.'”

 The quality and variety of the goals Baggio scored must have been prominent in the thoughts of Azeglio Vicini when deciding to select him for his final World Cup squad.

-Whether it was arriving in the box at just the right time, arching shots from distance via live or dead balls, or his specialty of dribbling past opponents whose responses to stop him ranged from rugby tackles to cynical fouls, Baggio’s repertoire was extensive.
+Whether it was arriving in the box at just the right time, arching shots from distance via live or dead balls, or his speciality of dribbling past opponents whose responses to stop him ranged from rugby tackles to cynical fouls, Baggio’s repertoire was extensive.